 For Harford Church - driving to or from Harford Gate, stop and visit the Church at Harford.
 Here you will find a lovely brass in memory of Thomas Williams, Speaker of the House of Commons (from 1562 to his death in1566) who once resided in Stowford.
 Despite the long hazardous journey to London the Speaker to the House would return frequently to his beloved Harford and his carriage would frequently be seen regularly rushing up and down Harford Road.
 Enter the bell tower and note the dates and names on the wall.
 Graffiti then!
 Historic now!

-Heritage Trail and, for children, take a look at “The Young Explorer’s Guide to Historical Ivybridge”.
+Heritage Trail.
 If you are in need of further walking inspiration call into the Watermark Information Centre in Erme Court or look out for details of the Ivybridge Walking and Outdoor Festival events.
 Happy wandering!

 Local Information >